 Train connections are possible to some villages and towns including Aviemore, Dalwhinnie, Blair Atholl, and Newtonmore.
 Trains can take 2 to 4 hours depending on destination and route.

 If you are planning to travel around the Cairngorms by public transit, I’d check out this brochure (just note it was last updated in 2015) for an idea of the bus, train, and national cycle routes within the park itself.

 Day Tours from Edinburgh to Cairngorms National Park

 We don’t know of any day tours from Edinburgh that only focus on Cairngorms but some do drive through or make a stop or two.

 If you want to do a day tour to explore the Cairngorms National Park while in Scotland, we’d recommend taking the train to Inverness or Aberdeen and then booking a day trip from there.
-Both cities are closer and will allow you to better explore this area.
+Both cities are closer and will allow you to explore this area better.